namishh/com/content/blog/devlogs/pico.md

 }
 ```

-The different in these two stats are that each mult in mults table is used like
+The difference in these two stats are that each mult in mults table is used like

 ```lua
 v.x = v * mult.v